mehulagg/gitlab_test/doc/ci/examples/sast.md

 framework](https://gitlab.com/gitlab-org/security-products/sast/blob/master/docs/analyzers.md),
 the base image for that analyzer can be used directly, rather than auto-detected through our `sast` container.

-This approach can also be used in the event that your runners are unable to use Docker-in-Docker or obtain privileged permissions.
+This approach can also be used in the event that your Runners are unable to use Docker-in-Docker or obtain privileged permissions.

 ```yaml
 sast: